 Preacher.
 Writer. leader.
-Activist. jesus follower. educator. peacemaker.
+Activist. jesus follower.
+Chalan. educator. peacemaker.
 Community builder.

 I was born to kind and loving parents in Lancaster City, Pennsylvania.
 The eldest of three brothers, it was through my family that I first learned the meaning of God’s unconditional love.
 But it was in the church that I grew to love Jesus.